Microsoft SharePoint Training when you need it

 SharePoint has integrated security settings to enable site users to manage access to their content.

-The best practice in SharePoint is to manage security at the Site level.
+The best practice is to manage security at the Site level.
 This means you will want to know who needs to have access to your site and what kind of permissions these users will require.

 Once you have added people to the major groups you have set up, those people will have the appropriate permissions.